Mount Pleasant Indian Industrial Boarding School: Closure

-The facility closed in 2008; the State of Michigan made the decision to close due to budget shortfalls at the state level and a dwindling number of patients being assisted at the location.
-Since their closure, the buildings have lain empty and abandoned.
-Today, the majority of the buildings' windows and doors are broken or boarded over and the buildings lie in disrepair.
-The interiors of the buildings are filled with old and used furniture, unused medical supplies, trash, and anything that was left behind by the staff.
-Much of the appearance of the interior is due to years of neglect and after the closure, the complex was left abandoned and vacant, which left the buildings and grounds vulnerable to vandals.
-It is now the property of the Saginaw Chippewa Tribal Nation.
+The facility closed in 2008 when the State of Michigan decided to close it due to budget shortfalls and dwindling numbers utilizing the facility.
+Since their closure, the buildings have stood empty and abandoned.
+Today, the majority have broken or boarded windows and doors and are in a state of general disrepair.
+The interiors are filled with abandoned furniture, unused medical supplies, and refuse left at the time of closing.
+Much of the appearance of the interiors is due to years of neglect since the closure.
+The abandonment has left the complex vulnerable to vandals and the elements.
+It is now owned by the Saginaw Chippewa Tribal Nation.
 One plan is to make the former school a museum.

+The tribe's current plan is to repair the campus over 5-10 years, while abating any hazardous materials.
+The workshop building would be repurposed as a community center with the others un-utilized to let the quiet inside the buildings speak for themselves.

 The property was listed on the National Register of Historic Places in 2018.